Organ Failure and Transplant Network

 The UK Organ

-Failure and Transplant Network (OFTN) is a membership-based program developed
+Failure and Transplant Network (OFTN) is a relationship-based program developed

 to provide definitive care for patients with advanced organ failure.
 We